Wondering how health reform affects what's covered and what you'll pay? Here are some answers.

 Prescription drug coverage varies with the type of plan you have.
 To see exactly what a plan covers, look at its summary of benefits, coverage, and its list of included drugs.

 Be aware that plans may charge a separate deductible for prescription drugs in addition to the one they have for other medical care.
-The limits are the same for each deductible -- $7,150 for one person and $14,300 for a family.
+Be aware that plans may charge a separate deductible for prescription drugs in addition to the one they have for other medical care.

 Most people will have to pay less for generic medicines than for brand-name drugs.